A Praise for Defensive Programming: Leveraging Uncertainty for Effective Malware Mitigation: Evaluation

 \subsection{Security}

-The goal of this security evaluation is to analyze the effect of the uncertain environment in malware and benign software execution.
-We considered that malware were \textit{adversely affected} by the uncertain environment if they crashed or executed in a hampered fashion.
+The goal of the security evaluation is to analyze the effects of \chame's uncertain environment in malware and benign software execution.
+We considered that a piece of malware was \textit{adversely affected} by the uncertain environment if it crashed or experienced issues in its executed.
 An execution is considered \textit{Crashed} if malware terminates before performing its malicious actions.
 An execution is considered \textit{Succeeded} if malware accomplished its intended tasks, such as injecting malicious payload into an executable.
-The following outcomes are examples of hampered malware execution in the uncertain environment: (1) a virus that injects only part of the malicious code to an executable or source code file; (2) a botnet that loses commands sent to the bot herder; (3) a cracker that retrieves wrong or partial user credentials; (4) a spyware that redirects incomplete stdin, stdout or stderr of the victim; (5) a flooder that sends only a percentage of the total number of packets it attempted.
+The following outcomes are non-exhaustive examples of hampered malware execution in the uncertain environment: (1) a virus that injects only part of the malicious code to an executable or source code file; (2) a botnet that loses commands sent to the bot herder; (3) a cracker that retrieves wrong or partial user credentials; (4) a spyware that redirects incomplete stdin, stdout or stderr of the victim; (5) a flooder that sends only a percentage of the total number of packets it attempted.